-Government is understood as the governing body of a state34 and is the exclusive power in which the administration of a state is vested.
-The government is according to the Constitution35 constituted as national,36 provincial37 and local38 spheres of government,39 which are distinctive, interdependent and interrelated.
+Government is understood as the governing body of a state and is the exclusive power in which the administration of a state is vested.
+The government is according to the Constitution constituted as national, provincial and local spheres of government, which are distinctive, interdependent and interrelated.
 The different levels of government therefore all have legislative and executive authority in their own spheres.
-The Constitutional Court held in Minister of Defence and Military Veterans v www.lexico.com/en/definition/government [Accessed 16 September 2021].
+The Constitutional Court held in Minister of Defence and Military Veterans v Thomas that within its constitutional sphere of competence each sphere of government reigns supreme.